How To End A Friendship Gracefully: 15 Healthy Ways To Do It

 Friends are your biggest support system.
 However, some friendships turn toxic, which takes a toll on your mental and physical well-being.
 If you want to know how to end a friendship, this post is for you.

 A good friend with whom you share a close connection is your biggest supporter, cheerleader, and critic.
 They stand by you through thick and thin and lift you up when you feel low.
 However, not all your friends have the purest of intentions.
-Some people maintain friendship with you because they need something from you and don’t support you when you need them.
+Some people maintain friendships with you because they need something from you and don’t support you when you need them.
 So it is important to identify such friends and cut them off from your life.
 In this post, we talk about how to end and sever a friendship respectfully.

 In This Article

-8 Reasons To End A Friendship
+9 Reasons To End A Friendship

-.
+Breaking a friendship can be heartbreaking, but sometimes, you may have to go through the tough task.
 Here are a few reasons why you may have to end a friendship.
 Laura DeMaisBerg shares her experience of losing a friend despite trying her best to mend their relationship.
 She says, “One of my oldest, best friends dumped me about six months ago.
 It’s strange because we used to talk every day.
 We lived within walking distance of each other.
 We’ve known each other since seventh grade.
 But we had a crisis in our friendship.
 In these last six months, I’ve been trying to sort it out.
 I’m stuck.
 It doesn’t make sense to me.
 I thought I was doing the right thing by telling her how I felt, about problems I saw in our friendship.
 But I was wrong.

 “When I expressed my discontent with aspects of our friendship, instead of creating an opportunity to connect and deepen our relationship, it made her turn on her heels, walk quickly away from me, and shut the door to our friendship (i).”